djmgit/vlsi_scheduler/README.md

 ### How it works?
 The script requires the operation control graph as an input.
 This graph can be provided as a json input.
-That is a json file containing the definition of the graph along with some other parameters has to be present in the same directory has the source code.
+That is a json file containing the definition of the graph along with some other parameters has to be present in the same directory as the source code.
 Currently a sample graph called **ocg.json** is already present in the repo.
 This file can be editted to provide a different graph input to solve and schedule.

 ### How to create the json graph